-The common left pose involves moving the left foot forward at a distance equivalent to the width of your shoulder from the toes of the right foot.
+The common left pose involves moving the left foot forward at a distance equivalent to the width of theshoulder from the toes of the right foot.
 The left foot should step flat firmly on the ground for stability while the right foot is elevated at a small angle from the ground.
 This posture ensures the chest is raised a bit while the stomach draws in backwards enabling the body to maintain stability during the fight.

-Here is the specific address to the academy in English:
+Here is the specific address to the academy in English

 China Kunyu Mountain Shaolin Martial Arts Academy

 Kunyu mountain Natural Conservation District, Yantai City, Shandong Province, China.
 Postal Code: 264100

-School address in Chinese:
+School address in Chinese

-*For more informations,free free to email or call us,
+For more information,feel free to email or call us.

 Learn traditional Shaolin martial arts and Chinese culture in Sacred Kunyu mountain,birthplace of Taoism.